mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 The author helped me understand the function, but what about the next person who reads it?
 Should they dive into the change history and read every code review discussion to figure out why it's there?
 Worse is when the author comes over to my desk to give me an in-person explanation, which both interrupts my focus and ensures that nobody else ever has access to the information.

 When your reviewer expresses confusion about how the code works, the solution isn't to explain it to that one person.
-You need a way to allow *every* reader to understand it.
+A proper resolution allows *every* reader to understand it.

 {{<img src="late-night-question.jpg" maxWidth="550px">}}